XInTheDark/raycast-g4f/README.md

    clone the repository.
 2. Navigate to the directory, and open a Terminal window at the downloaded folder.
 3. Run `npm ci --production` to install required dependencies.
-4. (Optional) Run `pip install -r requirements.txt` to install Python dependencies.
+4. (Optional) Run `pip3 install -r requirements.txt` to install Python dependencies.
 These are required for some features, e.g. web search.
 5. Run `npm run dev` to build and import the extension.